Colorado Open Records Act (CORA)

 No Golden View employee may modify, redact, or omit responsive records provided to Golden View’s Record Custodian.
 The Record Custodian – after consulting with Golden View’s legal counsel, if necessary – will make all determinations regarding the applicability and scope of CORA to a particular record.

 When practical, Golden View will provide electronic copies to requestors.
-But when responsive records cannot be cost-effectively provided electronically to a requestor, Golden View will schedule a mutually agreeable time for the requestor to inspect the records in person.
+But when responsive records cannot be provided electronically to a requestor, Golden View will schedule a mutually agreeable time for the requestor to inspect the records in person.
 Golden View will schedule inspections during normal school hours.

 Fees for document retrieval, review, and copies of release of records

-When a request seeks the production of more than 25 pages of documents or demands more than one hour of staff time to locate or produce records, Golden View shall charge the requester for all copying expenses and reasonable, actual costs associated with staff time.
+When a request seeks the production of more than 25 pages of documents or demands more than one hour of staff time to locate or produce records, Golden View shall charge the requestor for all copying expenses and reasonable, actual costs associated with staff time.

 In the event Golden View charges a requestor, Golden View may charge $0.25 per page for all photocopied documents.
 When producing records consumes more than one hour of staff time, Golden View shall charge $30 an hour for all staff time beyond the first hour associated with locating and producing records for a requestor.
 Any costs charged to a requestor shall not exceed the actual cost of producing the records.
+For purposes charging for staff time, all requests made by the same requestor in any 30-day period shall constitute one request.

 In the event Golden View anticipates producing more than 25 pages or utilizing more than one hour of staff time, Golden View will provide a requestor with advance notice and an estimate of compliance costs.
 Absent an alternative written arrangement, the costs must be paid in full before Golden View will produce the requested records.